OHDSI/KnowledgeBase/LAERTES/SPLICER/README.md

 OHDSI KB Source : SPLICER - Adverse Drug Events from FDA Structured Product Labels (SPLs)

+NOTE: See LICENSE for important information on legal requirements on the use of this data.

 Convert SPLICER output to RDF to support the OHDSI KB use cases.

 - splicer2rdf.py : Accepts as input a tab delimitted file containing